 For almost a millennium the Irish have contributed men and military expertise to the English and British Crown from the Hobelar light cavalry in the 1200s to the First World War and beyond.

-The 18th June marks over two hundred years since probably the most significant battle in the history of the western world took place - The Battle of Waterloo.
+The 18th of June marks over two hundred years since probably the most significant battle in the history of the Western world took place - The Battle of Waterloo.

 “THE REGIMENT THAT SAVED THE CENTRE OF MY LINE”

 The 27th-foot Inniskilling Fusiliers had occupied a key strategic position on the forward slope of a ridge in the center of Wellington’s line.
 For two seemingly eternal hours the 27th consisting of 747 infantry, had endured continual sniping from French sharpshooters and despite the constant pounding of artillery, the line still held.
 As the battle progressed squares were formed to repulse the onslaught of the French cavalry.
 Comrades, brothers, and cousins fell.
 But with extraordinary courage and amazing resolve, the 27th still held.
 By this most remarkable display of self-sacrifice, the 27th had given Wellington a most precious gift.
 The 27th had given Wellington an essential ingredient without which his plan would have certainly failed….Time.

 “GIVE ME NIGHT OR GIVE ME BLUCHER”